The Big List

 👥 Population & Demographics

-As of the 2020 census, the population of Mendon is approximately 6,011.
-The town has a predominantly white demographic, with a median age of 44.4 years.
-The gender makeup of the town is roughly equal, with a slight majority of females.
-The town is known for its strong sense of community and small-town charm.
+As per the 2010 census, the population of Sedgwick was 1,196.
+The town has a diverse age range of residents, with a median age of 47.4 years.
+The racial makeup of the town is predominantly White, with a small percentage of Native American, Asian, and other races.

 🏛️ History